Smaash/quasibot/readme.txt

 4. Running quasi for first time

- - Move all files to prepared directory, change default settings in config file (config.php)
+ - Move all files to prepared directory, change default settings and login credentials in config file (config.php)
  - Visiting quasiBot for the first time will create needed database and it's structure
  - In 'Settings' tab, you are able to add and delete shells, you're ready to go
+ - Using authorisation?
+To logout, simply add GET logout to current URL, like quasi/index.php?logout

 5. Todo

- - Authorization system
- - Move Linux Exploit Suggestor to PHP language
- - Add Windows support to 'PWN' module
+ - Windows support in 'PWN' module
- - Automatic attacks on servers
+ - Automatic attacks on servers=
- - Backdoors creation (backconnects)
+ - Optimization
- - Source code cleanup, it's still pretty shitty
  - ???

+6. Changelog

+0.2
+ - Added authorization system (Sessions / Cookie Auth)
+ - Added Shell Module (Reverse / Bind shell)
+ - Added Exploit Suggestor module

- 6. WebShells
+7. WebShells

  a) Basic backdoor